 During lunchtime, students can frequent the Tiger Terrace, play on the concrete areas nearby, play in the gym (when open), play on the field, or hang out in the library.
+Students are allowed to play in the Gaga Ball pits as long as they can follow the rules.
+If they can't, students will lose the privilege of participating in that activity.
 Sometimes, when staffing is low, we are unable to open all areas (due to lack of supervision).
-Students are expected to only be in supervised areas.
+Students are expected to only be in designated supervised areas.
 Students are NOT allowed to wander the hallways, hang out in the restrooms, or move from one area to another.
-Students who continue to go to unsupervised areas will have one warning and then be given disciplinary action.
+Students who go to unsupervised areas without permission will have one warning and then be given disciplinary action thereafter.